chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     Our software, Data Science Studio (DSS), enables users to create data services that combine `ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>`_ with
     Machine Learning.
-Our Machine Learning module integrates many jax-sklearn algorithms.
-The jax-sklearn library is a perfect integration with DSS because it offers algorithms for virtually all business cases.
+Our Machine Learning module integrates many secret-learn algorithms.
+The secret-learn library is a perfect integration with DSS because it offers algorithms for virtually all business cases.
 Our goal is to offer a transparent and flexible tool that makes it easier to optimize time consuming aspects of building a data service, preparing data, and training